Undergraduate Study at UW–Madison

 Information about learning outcomes to be achieved by Ethnic Studies Courses can be found on the General Education website.

 Part A. Quantitative Reasoning Proficiency.
 3 credits of mathematics or formal logic.
 Students may be exempted from Part A by approved college work while in high school, AP test scores, or placement testing.
 Some students, however, may need to complete a prerequisite before enrolling in a Quantitative Reasoning Part A course.
+To ensure timely progress to completion of the undergraduate degree, students should complete this requirement by the end of their first year.

 The university offers hundreds of courses that meet the requirements described above.
 Students should consider their own interests and check with their advisor when deciding which courses to complete.
 Please note that many undergraduate programs of study have breadth requirements that go beyond these basic university-wide requirements.